zuurw/timetable/readme.md

-# tableTimes
+# timetable

-master branch - No GUI / Text based
+(Basic version / NO GUI - No priority for working on)

-School timetable program written in Python 3.6
+This program is intended to work as a basic, JSON writing python program that can retrieve subject times and remind the user of classes.
+This is heavily work in progress